 There is a lot of controversy about whether or not teenagers should still be trick or treating.

-Other people feel that trick or treating is meant for younger children.
-They worry that older kids can scare or bully the little ones and they don’t “deserve” candy for just throwing on a mask.
+Other people feel that trick-or-treating is meant for younger children.
+They worry that older kids can scare or bully the little ones, and they don’t “deserve” candy for just throwing on a mask.
 And unfortunately, there is also the perception that teenagers who are running around on Halloween are more interested in tricks like destroying property or egging houses than getting candy.

 But by late middle school and high school, there are lots of teens who decide on their own that they’ve outgrown the activity.